Dilepton Radiation from Strongly Interacting Systems

-where the individual self energy terms in the denominator reflect the different coupling schemes used in the calculation ($M$ = mesons, $B$ = baryon).
-The modification of the $\rho$ meson via a dressing of the pion loops were calculated in \cite{Asakawa:1992ht}, \cite{Herrmann:1992kn},\cite{Rapp:1995zy}, \cite{Rapp:1997fs} within the framework of the $\Delta$-hole model and generally leads to the increase of the meson width.
+where the individual self energy terms in the denominator reflect the different coupling schemes used in the calculation (M = mesons, B = baryon).
+The modification of the \textrho\ meson via a dressing of the pion loop was calculated in \cite{Asakawa:1992ht}, \cite{Herrmann:1992kn},\cite{Rapp:1995zy}, \cite{Rapp:1997fs} within the framework of the \textDelta-hole model and generally leads to the increase of the meson width.
 The interactions with baryon resonances modify also the mass distribution and produce additional structures.
-The interactions with higher mass baryon resonances were first considered for cold nuclear matter in \cite{Friman:1997tc} and were limited to $P$-wave $\rho -N$ states.
-Later, the calculations were extended to $S$-wave states~\cite{Peters:1997va} thus elucidating the important role played by the low mass $N^*$ ($D_{13}(1520)$) and $\Delta^*$ ($S_{31}(1620),S_{33}(1700)$) resonances.
-In particular strong effects on the $\rho$ spectral function for small relative momentum of the vector meson \mywrt\ the medium ($p \simeq 0$) were observed.
-The momentum dependence of the $\rho-N$ coupling was further studied in \cite{Post:2000qi} by accounting also for relativistic effects.
-The work confirmed the important role of S-wave resonances extended the study to the $\omega$ meson \cite{Post:2001am,Muehlich:2006nn}, where a significant broadening of its spectral function, associated with appearance of low mass tail, was found.
+The interactions with higher mass baryon resonances were first considered for cold nuclear matter in \cite{Friman:1997tc} and were limited to $P$-wave \textrho--N states.
+Later, the calculations were extended to $S$-wave states~\cite{Peters:1997va} thus elucidating the important role played by the low mass N$^\star$ ($D_{13}(1520)$) and \textDelta$^\star$ ($S_{31}(1620),S_{33}(1700)$) resonances.
+In particular strong effects on the \textrho\ spectral function for small relative momentum of the vector meson \mywrt\ the medium ($p \simeq 0$) were observed.
+The momentum dependence of the \textrho--N coupling was further studied in \cite{Post:2000qi} by accounting also for relativistic effects.
+The work confirmed the important role of $S$-wave resonances and extended the study to the \textomega\ meson \cite{Post:2001am,Muehlich:2006nn}, where a significant broadening of its spectral function, associated with appearance of low mass tail, was found.
 The latter is due to strong off-shell coupling of the meson to S11(1535) resonance.